blog | oilshell.org

 Pratt's paper doesn't seem to mention the right associativity trick, but I

-don't otherwise see the point of having integers two integers
+don't otherwise see the point of having two integers

-rather than a single integer.
-Crockford's 2007 presentation
+than a single integer.
+Crockford's 2007 presentation of

 In any case, Pratt's algorithm is at least as general as Clarke's.